Marko Arnautović: Senior

-On 6 June 2022, he played his 100th match for Austria in a 2–1 defeat against Denmark in the 2022–23 UEFA Nations League A. Later that year, on 25 September, he became the most-capped Austrian player with 104 caps, breaking previous record of Andreas Herzog, in a 3–1 home defeat against Croatia during the same tournament.
+On 6 June 2022, Arnautović played his 100th match for Austria in a 2–1 defeat against Denmark in the 2022–23 UEFA Nations League A. Later that year, on 25 September, he became the most-capped Austrian player with 104 caps, breaking the previous record of Andreas Herzog, in a 3–1 home defeat against Croatia during the same tournament.

-On 7 June 2024, he was named in the 26-man squad for the UEFA Euro 2024.
+On 7 June 2024, Arnautović was named in the 26-man squad for the UEFA Euro 2024.
 On 21 June, he scored a penalty, captaining his team in a 3–1 victory over Poland.
-On 9 October 2025, he scored four goals in a 10–0 victory over San Marino during the 2026 FIFA World Cup qualification, becoming Austria's all-time leading scorer with 45 goals, surpassing the previous record held by Toni Polster.
+On 9 October 2025, he scored four goals in a 10–0 victory over San Marino during 2026 FIFA World Cup qualification, becoming Austria's all-time leading scorer with 45 goals, surpassing the previous record held by Toni Polster.

+On 18 May 2026, Arnautović was selected in Ralf Rangnick's 26-man squad for the 2026 FIFA World Cup, marking Austria's first appearance in the tournament since 1998.
+On 16 June, he scored his first World Cup goal on his tournament debut, converting a stoppage-time penalty in a 3–1 victory over Jordan.
+In addition, he became the oldest Austrian player to feature at a World Cup at 37 years and 59 days, surpassing the previous record held by Michael Konsel.
+Arnautović then scored a second World Cup goal on 27 June, netting the opener in a 3–3 draw with Algeria.
+Following Austria's 3–0 defeat to Spain in the round of 32 on 2 July, Arnautović retired from the national team at the age of 37, concluding his international career with 49 goals in 137 appearances across 18 years.

 Style of play

 Possessing a powerful physique and good technique, Arnautović is known for his ability to hold up the ball with his back to goal and bring his teammates into play with his link-up play.
 Despite his size, he also possesses significant pace and stamina, and is known for his ability to exploit spaces with his runs or run at opponents with the ball, while his height helps him to win aerial challenges.
 A versatile forward, Arnautović has played in several offensive positions: for the majority of his career, he served as a winger; however, during the 2017–18 season, his West Ham manager David Moyes made the decision to transition the Austrian effectively into a striker or a centre-forward, in order to utilise his physical and technical abilities in central areas of the pitch.
 Despite his playing ability, however, he was also a temperamental player, who was involved in several controversial incidents throughout his career.
 His skills and playing style have led him to be compared to Swedish striker Zlatan Ibrahimović in the media.